-Perimeter of rohmbus formula = a + a + a + a = 4a, where 'a' represents the side length of the rhombus.
+Perimeter of rhombus formula = a + a + a + a = 4a, where 'a' represents the side length of the rhombus.

 The sum of all the sides of the kite is called the perimeter of the kite.
-This distance may be calculated by adding the sides of each pair.
+This length may be calculated by adding the sides of each pair.

-If the diameter is given the perimeter of the circle formula = π d.
-Where d, is diameter and π is constant with value (3.14 or 22/7).
-The perimeter of the circle formula = 2 π r.
-Where r is radius and value of D = 2r.
+If the diameter is given, the perimeter of the circle formula = πd.
+Where d is diameter and π is a constant with value (3.14 or 22/7).
+In terms of radius, the perimeter of the circle formula = 2 π r, where r is radius and value of D = 2r.

 What is the Perimeter of Semicircle Formula?